What Is the Number One Drug Used by Teens? (2026)

 • Increased academic pressure

-Teenagers exposed to trauma have much higher rates of potentially developing an addiction to alcohol or narcotics as a way to self-medicate.
-This increases further if drugs and alcohol are used by adults in the home.
+Teenagers exposed to trauma may have higher risk of using alcohol or drugs as a way to cope with emotional distress.
+This risk can increase further when drugs or alcohol are used by adults in the home.

-While some teens are pre-dispositioned to substance abuse, others engage in drug use because of situational influences.
-This can include peer pressure, increased academic stress or improving athletic performance.
+While some teens may be predisposed to substance abuse, others engage in drug use because of situational influences.
+This can include peer pressure, increased academic stress, social anxiety, curiosity, or the desire to improve athletic or academic performance.

 What Drugs Are Teens Using?